 When my son was a toddler, his best friend, a girl, gave him a sparkling dancing Katrina doll for a birthday present.
 He’d apparently admired the doll at her house, but once he got it he never played with it — until the day I found him chasing his little brother around with the doll, which he’d managed to twist into the shape of a gun.

-In recent years, the age-old question of nature versus nurture has sprung up in neurobiology.
+In the 21st century, the age-old question of nature versus nurture has sprung up in neurobiology.
 Are boys’ brains essentially different from girls’ brains?
 Are there differences in how boys and girls learn?
 If so, what are these differences, and how much do they matter?

 This question has been at the center of a debate that has ping-ponged back and forth over the last couple of decades, and many of the “facts” that have filtered up into popular discourse are both unsubstantiated and untrue.
 It’s no wonder that many parents are confused about boys and girls and that most essential of organs: the human brain.